A design system to solve problems and avoid repetition

 The benefits of a Design System is that if a service is using a component, any changes or improvements we make to the design system are immediately reflected in the services using the component.
 We would perform these updates in ‘package releases’.

-A number of separate services teams are now using the design system and saving a lot of time because of that.
+A number of separate service teams are now using the design system and saving a lot of time because of that.

 This ensured consistency throughout all service lines, with a significant reduction in time and effort spent in research, design, development and accessibility testing.